ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Minimum Standards
 ~~~~~~~~~~~~~~~~~
-Descriptions follow of the code style standards expected in the minimum set
+The following section describes the minimum set of code style standards
-for a PyAnsys library.
+expected in an PyAnsys library.

 * `W191`_ - **Indentation contains tabs.**